Learn About Mesenteric Artery Ischemia

 Hardening of the arteries occurs when fat, cholesterol, and other substances build up in the walls of arteries.
 This is more common in smokers and in people with high blood pressure or high blood cholesterol.

 This narrows the blood vessels and reduces blood flow to the intestines.
 Like every other part of the body, blood brings oxygen to the intestines.
-When the oxygen supply is slowed, symptoms may occur.
+When the oxygen supply is reduced, symptoms may occur.

 The blood supply to the intestines may be suddenly blocked by a blood clot (embolus).
 The clots most often come from the heart or aorta.
 These clots are more commonly seen in people with abnormal heart rhythm.